 Male anogenital LS

-- Use potent topical steroids (eg, clobetasol propionate or betamethasone valerate), applied once-daily until remission, then gradually reduced.
+- Use ultra-potent topical steroids (clobetasol propionate 0.05%) applied once-daily until remission, then gradually reduced.

-- May need intermittent use (eg, once weekly) to maintain remission.
+- May need repeat courses if there is relapse or intermittent use (eg, once weekly) to maintain remission.

 Other treatments for anogenital LS